Turkey Wealth Fund: International partnerships

-Turkey Wealth Fund has established a series of formal cooperation agreements intended to promote cross-border investment and strategic partnerships.
-In March 2017, TWF signed a memorandum of understanding (MoU) with the Russian Direct Investment Fund (RDIF) to create a Russia–Turkey Investment Fund, into which each party would contribute up to US $500 million, with a focus on sectors such as healthcare and tourism.
-In November 2020, the fund entered into an MoU with the Qatar Investment Authority (QIA) concerning a 10% stake in Borsa Istanbul, laying the groundwork for potential governance collaboration.
+Türkiye Wealth Fund has established a series of formal cooperation agreements intended to promote cross-border investment and strategic partnerships.
+In March 2017, TWF signed a memorandum of understanding (MoU) with the Russian Direct Investment Fund (RDIF) to create a Russia–Türkiye Investment Fund, into which each party would contribute up to US$500 million, with a focus on sectors such as healthcare and tourism.
+In November 2020, the fund entered into an MoU with the Qatar Investment Authority(QIA) concerning a 10% stake in Borsa Istanbul, laying the groundwork for potential governance collaboration.
 In November 2021, TWF and the Abu Dhabi Developmental Holding Company (ADQ) signed a strategic partnership agreement aimed at joint efforts in fields such as technology, logistics, capital markets, and other sectoral initiatives.
 Most recently, in April 2025, TWF concluded an MoU with the Iraq Development Fund (DFI), targeting collaborative investment in sectors including renewable energy, infrastructure, transportation, agriculture, and fintech.

 Türkiye Technology Fund

-In 2022, Turkey Wealth Fund established the Türkiye Technology Fund (TTF) together with Abu Dhabi Developmental Holding Company (ADQ).
-The fund was launched with an initial size of US $300 million and a target of US $1 billion.
-At the time of its creation, it was described as the largest technology-focused venture capital fund in Turkey.
+In 2022, Türkiye Wealth Fund established the Türkiye Technology Fund (TTF) together with Abu Dhabi Developmental Holding Company (ADQ).
+The fund was launched with an initial size of US$300 million and a target of US$1 billion.
+At the time of its creation, it was described as the largest technology-focused venture capital fund in Türkiye.
 The TTF is structured with both a fund-of-funds (FoF) component, which invests in domestic and international venture capital funds, and a direct investment arm that provides financing to Turkish start-ups and technology companies at different stages of development.
-The fund’s investment focus includes information technology, telecommunications, and other high-growth sectors.
+The fund's investment focus includes information technology, telecommunications, and other high-growth sectors.

 Capital markets and financing

-Turkey Wealth Fund has raised funding through both conventional and Islamic capital market instruments.
-In February 2024 it issued a US $500 million Eurobond maturing in 2029, the fund’s first international Eurobond issuance.
-In October 2024 the fund issued a US $750 million sukuk al-ijarah with a tenor of just over five years.
-The issuance was oversubscribed, with investor orders totaling nearly US $7 billion, approximately 14 times the amount offered.
+Türkiye Wealth Fund has raised funding through both conventional and Islamic capital market instruments.
+In February 2024 it issued a US$500 million Eurobond maturing in 2029, the fund's first international Eurobond issuance.
+In October 2024 the fund issued a US$750 million sukuk al-ijarah with a tenor of just over five years.
+The issuance was oversubscribed, with investor orders totaling nearly US$7 billion, approximately 14 times the amount offered.

-In November 2024, TWF secured a US $150 million murabaha financing agreement with Dubai Islamic Bank, featuring a five-year maturity.
+In November 2024, TWF secured a US$150 million murabaha financing agreement with Dubai Islamic Bank, featuring a five-year maturity.
 The following year, in March 2025, the fund arranged a €1.1 billion syndicated loan, split between euro and dollar tranches, without a sovereign guarantee.
-In August 2025, TWF completed a US $600 million, five-year murabaha deal with a consortium led by Kuwait Finance House, bringing its Islamic finance borrowings to a cumulative total exceeding US $1.8 billion.
+In August 2025, TWF completed a US$600 million, five-year murabaha deal with a consortium led by Kuwait Finance House, bringing its Islamic finance borrowings to a cumulative total exceeding US$1.8 billion.

-Between early 2024 and mid-2025, Turkey Wealth Fund raised close to US $5 billion through a combination of Eurobonds, sukuk, murabaha agreements, and syndicated loans.
+Between early 2024 and mid-2025, Türkiye Wealth Fund raised close to US$5 billion through a combination of Eurobonds, sukuk, murabaha agreements, and syndicated loans.